Homework for the Week of 9/29

 - Beginning of Tuesday/Thursday "Author Bio's": the "Author-Bio" project requirements: PICTURE OF AUTHOR; NAME OF AUTHOR; DATE OF BIRTH/DEATH; FAMOUS WORKS, GREATEST CONTRIBUTION TO BRITISH LITERATURE (i.e., wrote the 1st dictionary; started a literary movement, etc.) ; NOTORIOUS FACTS or SCANDALOUS STORY.

-- Based on your reading of "The Wrath of Grendel," draw/paint/create a depiction of the monster.
-Choose THREE details from the excerpt that you think are the most significant and write them on your poster.
+- HOMEWORK: Based on your reading of "The Wrath of Grendel," draw/paint/create a depiction of the monster.
+Choose THREE details – CONCRETE DETAILS – (from the excerpt) that you think are the most significant and write the quotations on your poster.
 Be ready to explain why those details make Grendel particularly monstrous.
 Let the text guide your imagination!
-Due Wednesday, 9/11.
+Due Tuesday, 9/9.